THE ADANI LIST

 These companies have known links with Adani or the Carmichael project.
 Hover over or tap on the company logos to learn how they are connected, and click to take action.

-There are company-specific actions for AECOM, QBE, AMP, QIC, State Bank of India, Aurizon and Downer, while the other high risk companies can all be emailed from the one form.
+There are company-specific actions for AECOM, QBE, AMP, QIC, State Bank of India and Aurizon, while the other high risk companies can all be emailed from the one form.

 AT RISK COMPANIES